eslint/eslint/docs/rules/handle-callback-err.md

 # Enforce Callback Error Handling (handle-callback-err)

-In node, a common pattern for dealing with asynchronous behavior is called the callback pattern.
+In Node.js, a common pattern for dealing with asynchronous behavior is called the callback pattern.
 This pattern expects an `Error` object or `null` as the first argument of the callback.
 Forgetting to handle these errors can lead to some really strange behavior in your application.